AltGr/opam-wiki/Quick_Install.md

 ## Getting OPAM from sources

-Sources of OPAM 0.9.1 are available at [https://github.com/OCamlPro/opam/archive/0.9.1.tar.gz].
-You can then run the usual commands:
+Sources of OPAM 0.9.1 are available at [here](https://github.com/OCamlPro/opam/archive/0.9.1.tar.gz).
+Once the archive downloaded and extracted, you can then run the usual commands:

 ```
 ./configure && make && make install